 Due to the nature of my work, it has not been possible to comment widely on my role thus far.
 In order to respect the integrity of the process - which is still continuing in terms of follow up from the referral back of the disciplinary processes review motion - I am unable to discuss anything about the investigation or related matters outside of the proper protocols.

-Finally, please be aware that Jeanne Tarrant, our Pastoral Care Officer, remains available for Complainants who need support.
-She can also signpost Respondents to equivalent sources of support.
-If you need to get in touch with her because you are a victim of harassment or assault or bullying or are accused of the same, her details are as follows: Jeanne.email@example.com
+Finally, please be aware that our Pastoral Care Officer remains available for Complainants who need support.
+They can also signpost Respondents to equivalent sources of support.
+If you need to get in touch with them because you are a victim of harassment or assault or bullying or are accused of the same, you can contact them at [email protected] or via telephone: 07385031170.

 May I end by thanking all of those who have been involved in this process.